Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### RX Data (0x0C)

 Data sent from an IOX to the GO device.
 The GO will reply with an ACK.
-The communication between an IOX and GO device starts with a 0x25 message - [IOX Request/Status (0x25)](#iox-requeststatus-0x25) indicating the beginning of the 0x0C message, and also ends with one.
+The 0x0C message series start with a [0x25 message](#iox-requeststatus-0x25), and also ends with one.

 #### Payload — RX Data